Frequently Asked Questions

 Unless you want to be the stereotypical scrawny (or overweight), unhealthy vegan, the vegan junk food diet is not for you.
 This basically means you eat a bunch of highly processed foods, potato chips, soda, candy, etc. If it has color, you avoid it.

-Food with color is where most of your nutrients come from so if everything you eat is a shade of white, you’ll be missing key ingredients to a healthy plant-based vegan diet.
+Food with color is where most of your nutrients come from so if everything you eat is a shade of white, you’ll be missing key ingredients to a healthy plant based diet.

 The nice thing about being vegan, however, is that you can eat white foods without feeling guilty, but eat lots of colorful foods, too.